NamanSoni18/30_days_Voice_Agents/README.md

-# 30 Days of Voice Agents - Text-to-Speech & Audio Upload Application
+# 30 Days of Voice Agents - Text-to-Speech & Audio Transcription Application

-A modern web application built with FastAPI and Murf AI that features text-to-speech conversion, voice recording, and audio file upload capabilities.
-This project demonstrates the integration of a Python backend with Murf's text-to-speech API alongside client-side audio recording and server-side file handling.
+A modern web application built with FastAPI, Murf AI, and AssemblyAI that features text-to-speech conversion, voice recording, and audio transcription capabilities.
+This project demonstrates the integration of a Python backend with AI-powered speech services and client-side audio recording.

 ## ✨ Features